limeta-emily/Instacart-Python/README.md

 # Folders
 The project files are divided between the following folders:

-● 01 Project Management: Project Brief
+●  Project Management: Project Brief

-● 02 Data: Separated into two subfolders Original and Prepared Data.
-These contain the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
-(Data files not uploaded to GitHub due to size.)

-● 03 Scripts: The Jupyter notebooks containing the coding for the analysis.
+●  Scripts: The Jupyter notebooks containing the coding for the analysis.

-● 04 Analysis: The visualizations used for developing and explaining insights.
+●  Analysis: The visualizations used for developing and explaining insights.

-● 05 Sent to Client: The final report presented to stockholders presented in Excel
+●  Sent to Client: The final report presented to stockholders presented in Excel